beach

 The Cayman Islands is the wealthiest country in the Caribbean and number 14 per capita in the world.
 I wonder if this old man who sells coconuts and sea shells knows that.

-Similarly to the United Kingdom, people drive cars at the left side of the road.
-As our bus driver (originally from Canada though) said - Left side is a right side, and right side is a suicide.
+Similarly to the United Kingdom, people drive cars on the left side of the road.
+As our bus driver (originally from Canada though) said - The left side is the right side, and the right side is a suicide.

 If you like a tropical marine climate, the Cayman Islands is for you.
 Unlike most of the United States, Canada and Europe, there are only two seasons here - dry (November - April) and wet (May - October).
 While the temperatures remain the same year around, chances of a hurricane greatly increase from June to October.